Accelerating transformation and ensuring security with DevOps

 Logan: Welcome back to QA talks.
 I’m your host for today’s episode, Logan Lyles with Sweet Fish Media.
-I’m joined today by Aimee Bechtle as well as Kalyan Rao Konda.
-Aimee, Kalyan, welcome to the show.
-How are you both doing today?
+I’m joined today by Aimee Bechtle, welcome to the show.
+How are you doing today?

 Aimee: Doing well, thank you for having me!